viswanathanganesh24/real-time-driver-alertness-monitoring-system/README.md

 1. **Grab a frame** – The system pulls a live feed from the default camera.

 2. **Look for a face** – A Haar cascade classifier scans the frame.
-If no face is found, the driver is either turned away or distracted—so the buzzer goes off immediately.
+If no face is found, the driver is either turned away or distracted, so the buzzer goes off immediately.

 3. **Zoom in on the eyes** – Once a face is locked, the system runs a second Haar cascade to locate the eye regions within that face crop.